alex-ozdemir/flint-rs/flint-sys/README.md

   * `disable-make-check`: this can reduce compilation time significantly.

-  * `use-local-lib`: try to find a local copy of FLINT and avoid compilation (mutually exclusive with `no-local-lib`).
-Not yet implemented!

-  * `no-local-lib`: no local copy of FLINT, it will be built automatically (mutually exclusive with `use-local-lib`).
-Enabled by default.

 ## Notes

   * As of version 0.6.0 the FLINT source files are now included and the library is compiled automatically.
 The files are cached to avoid unnecessary compilations.